adjust/android_sdk/README.md

 #### <a id="session-tracking"></a>Session tracking

-**Note**: This step is **really important** and please make sure that you implement it properly in your app.
-By implementing it, you will enable proper session tracking by the adjust in your app.
+**Note**: This step is **really important** and please **make sure that you implement it properly in your app**.
+By implementing it, you will enable proper session tracking by the adjust SDK in your app.

 ##### <a id="session-tracking-api14"></a>API level 14 and higher